railwayapp/docs/src/docs/tutorials/deploying-a-monorepo.md

 ## Conclusion

-For this app, we would open up the Frontend service to then click on its public domain to access the deployed frontend website.

 Congratulations!
 You have setup a project, setup services, added variables and deployed your monorepo project to Railway.
+The Frontend service should be accessible on its public domain to access the deployed website.